constable-ldp/gym_management_app/README.md

 A responsive CRUD application made using Flask, HTML, CSS and postgreSQL, built over 5 days.

-### Purpose

-This app was created as part of the CodeClan

 ### Demo

 To run the app locally: